DaziumDesignSolutions/CobaltTalon.com/contents/solutions/strategic-consulting-services-callout.md

-Cobalt Talon maintains a focus exclusively on health care data management and analytic solutions... that’s all we do.
+Cobalt Talon maintains a focus exclusively on healthcare data management and analytic solutions... that’s all we do.